GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/attribution-reporting-event-introduction/index.md

 This post is for you if:

 - You're a developer getting ready to experiment with the Attribution Reporting API with event-level reports.
-- You want to gain a better understanding of the API's use cases and behavior for event-level reports⏤What are these reports good for?
+- You want to gain a better understanding of the API's use cases and behavior for event-level reports.
+What are these reports good for?
 What data do they give you access to?
 When are they sent?

 ## Before you read this